-I moved out of home three weeks after my 18th birthday and have spent the last two and a half years living with eight different people.
+I moved out of home three weeks after my 18th birthday and have spent the last two and a half years living with many different people.
 I’ve done and witnessed enough to have learnt a few things about some of the dos and don’ts of staying sane in a share house.

-But we’re not all so lucky.
+We’re not all so lucky.
 In the name of helping you avoid mass conflict over missing cutlery, carpet stains and broken wine glasses, here are seven tips to help you keep your sanity in a share house.

 Set ground rules